 Animal Husbandry: Salary and Career Facts

-Explore the career requirements for animal husbandry (breeding).
+Explore the career requirements for animal husbandry, or breeding.
 Get the facts about job duties, job outlook, salary and training to determine if this is the right career for you.
 Schools offering Animal Care degrees can also be found in these popular choices.

 Career Information at a Glance